MouinAlmasoodi/Stock-Performance/README.md

 ```
 # Results
 Based on the selected time ```start``` and ```end```, there are 102 tickers that beat the SP500 return.
 Below is a table that shows some of those tickers along with their score and return relative to SP500.
-You might be familair with some of the names!

 &nbsp;